Fellowships

 Eligibility Criteria

-The Fellowship is open to applicants who are full-time faculty members at Asia-based universities or full-time research fellows at research institutions (e.g., Academia Sinica, Chinese Academy of Social Sciences, Toyo Bunko and Vietnamese Academy of Social Sciences).
+The Fellowship is open to applicants who have earned doctoral degrees and are full-time faculty members at Asia-based universities or full-time research fellows at research institutions (e.g., Academia Sinica, Chinese Academy of Social Sciences, Toyo Bunko and Vietnamese Academy of Social Sciences).
 Scholars whose work focuses on the study of East Asian culture from a wide array of disciplines in the humanities and social sciences (including interdisciplinary approaches) are eligible to apply.
 These include, but are not limited to, anthropology, archaeology, art, religion, cultural studies, economic history, geography and cartography, the history of science, music, and/or art, global history, language and literature, legal history, philosophy, sociology and politics.

 Terms and Conditions

-The most desirable start time for successful joint Fellowship recipients is the end of August 2024, when the academic year begins at both sponsoring institutions.
-In view of individual circumstances and academic schedules in different countries, late arrivals may be considered (but no later than October 31, 2024).
+The most desirable start time for successful joint Fellowship recipients is the end of August 2025, when the academic year begins at both sponsoring institutions.
+In view of individual circumstances and academic schedules in different countries, late arrivals may be considered (but no later than October 31, 2025).

 During the fellowship period, Visiting Researchers will be expected to be regularly present and to play an active role in the academic programs of both Institutes.
 Each researcher will be expected to deliver a public lecture or seminar presentation, to be jointly hosted by both the Boston College Ricci Institute and the Harvard-Yenching Institute.
 At the end of their stay, they will also be required to write a report about the research undertaken and how the collections of the Ricci Institute and the Harvard-Yenching Library facilitated and/or aided their research agenda.